TiegeSun/111/README.md

 Division of labour between team members

+Keshuo Wang:
-Keshuo Wang:One of the co-developers.
+One of the co-developers.
 Mainly responsible for the early framework construction.
 Search pages, information gathering, etc.

+Tiege Sun:
-Tiege Sun:One of the co-developers.
+One of the co-developers.
 Mainly responsible for later optimization and debugging, data pages, etc.

 Features that were implemented